 Everyone who has been arrested on murder charges has the right to a defense, but all defense lawyers aren’t the same.
 Your life and freedom are at stake in a murder trial, so that isn’t the time for you to gamble with a law firm that has only tried a few cases, or a law firm that doesn’t have a demonstrated track record of acquittals.
 From the moment that the police arrest you on murder charges, your first call should be to an experienced firm that can mount an aggressive defense.
 This means that you should never speak to police officers or detectives without a lawyer present, and you should exercise your right to remain silent regardless of the threats or intimidation that are used against you.

-The team at Hardesty, Tyde, Green & Ashton, P.A. have decades of experience as homicide defense attorneys in Jacksonville.
+The team at Hardesty, Tyde, Green, Ashton & Clifton, P.A. have decades of experience as homicide defense attorneys in Jacksonville.
 Please contact us today at 904-414-4906 for a free case evaluation.

 GET ANSWER NOW

 Or schedule an in-office FREE CASE REVIEW

 What constitutes a personal injury?